 Guru Devotion in Vajrayāna

 Guru Devotion is the key to Vajrayāna practice, Phakchok Rinpoche explains.
 When we practice this tradition, we see the guru as the Buddha.
 This contrasts with the approach of the other vehicles.
-For example, in the Theravāda tradition, followers regard the guru as a teacher, learned master, or guide.
+For example, in the Theravāda tradition, followers regard the guru as a teacher, a learned master, or a guide.
 In the Mahāyāna, we see the guru as a respected bodhisattva, blessed by the Buddha.
-However, guru devotion is very different.
+However, guru devotion takes the view to a new level.

 Begin with Renunciation

 This is how we need to think of our teacher.
 And is that simple?
 No!
 In fact, we can acknowledge that it is very difficult for us.
 And yet, guru devotion is crucial to Vajrayāna practice.
 In Theravāda teachings, renunciation is primary.
 So when we study those teachings, we reflect a lot on impermanence.
 If a practitioner doesn’t have renunciation, he or she will not reach the level of an arhat.

 When we practice the Mahāyāna path, we develop bodhicitta or the mindset on complete enlightenment for the benefit of all beings.
 If we don’t generate bodhicitta, then regardless of what we say, we are not practicing the Mahāyāna.
 We gradually learn to embrace all practices with bodhicitta.